-I am the registered owner of a split level flat in Robertsbridge, conveyancing was carried out November 2010.
-Can you work out an approximate cost of a lease extension?
-Similar properties in Robertsbridge with an extended lease are worth £202,000.
-The average or mid-range amount of ground rent is £60 per annum.
-The lease runs out on 21st October 2076
+I bought a basement flat in Robertsbridge, conveyancing having been completed half a dozen years ago.
+Can you give me give me an indication of the likely cost of a lease extension?
+Equivalent flats in Robertsbridge with an extended lease are worth £176,000.
+The ground rent is £50 levied per year.
+The lease runs out on 21st October 2100

-With just 57 years unexpired we estimate the premium for your lease extension to be between £28,500 and £33,000 plus professional fees.
+With just 80 years unexpired we estimate the premium for your lease extension to range between £8,600 and £9,800 as well as legals.

-The figure that we have given is a general guide to costs for extending a lease, but we cannot give you the actual costs in the absence of detailed due diligence.
-You should not use this information in a Notice of Claim or as an informal offer.
-There are no doubt additional concerns that need to be considered and clearly you should be as accurate as possible in your negotiations.
-Neither should you take any other action placing reliance on this information before seeking the advice of a professional.
+The figure above a general guide to costs for extending a lease, but we cannot give you a more accurate figure in the absence of detailed due diligence.
+You should not use the figures in a Notice of Claim or as an informal offer.
+There are no doubt other concerns that need to be taken into account and clearly you want to be as accurate as possible in your negotiations.
+Neither should you move forward placing reliance on this information without first getting professional advice.